Image

 Pictured above - Santa Rosa Ranch School Student harvests leafy greens from a raised pot in their school garden.

-Second graders at Turtle Mountain Elementary School in Belcourt, North Dakota work hard to maintain their garden.
+Second graders at Turtle Mountain Elementary School in Belcourt, North Dakota, work hard to maintain their garden.
 The class uses a hydroponic garden tower to grow salad greens and herbs.
 Hydroponic gardens are a space-saving way to grow plants indoors.
 This process allows plants to grow in containers where water and nutrients are delivered directly to their roots without the use of soil.
-Through this innovative project, Turtle Mountain Students learn about the plant cycle and explore how to prepare healthy recipes.
+Through this project, Turtle Mountain students learn about the plant cycle and explore how to prepare healthy recipes.
 Students also share what they grow in their school lunch.

-The BIE, Native American Agriculture Fund and Haskell Indian Nations University recently announced a pioneering agriculture business degree program to enhance financial literacy among Native farmers and ranchers.
+The BIE, Native American Agriculture Fund, and Haskell Indian Nations University recently announced a pioneering agriculture business degree program to enhance financial literacy among Native farmers and ranchers.
 This program, housed within Haskell’s business school, seeks to empower Indigenous agricultural professionals and address financial barriers to success in Indian Country.

 Contact